reflexsoar/reflex-docs/docs/detections/repositories.md

 ### `local`
 * `private`: only accessible by your organization
 * `local-shared`: accessible to all tenants in the Reflex instance
-    * *Access Scope*: defines what Organizations can access and synchronize the Detections in the repository.
-By default, this is left empty, meaning all tenants in the ReflexSOAR instance can access and synchronize the detection repository.
+    * *Access Scope*: defines what Organizations can access and synchronize the Detections in the Repository.
+By default, this is left empty, meaning all tenants in the ReflexSOAR instance can access and synchronize the Detection Repository.

 ### `remote`**
 * `external-private`: accessible with an access key and URL